pytask-dev/pytask-r/README.rst

 ~~~~~~~~~~~~~~~

 You can also parametrize the execution of scripts, meaning executing multiple R scripts
-as well as passing different command line arguments to an R script.
+as well as passing different command line arguments to the same R script.

 The following task executes two R scripts which produce different outputs.